-Alongside this are plenty of custom mods that are accessible directly from the Steam workshop, so if you ever wanted to further humanity with your work as an organ farmer, now’s the time.
+Alongside this is plenty of custom mods that are accessible directly from the Steam workshop, so if you ever wanted to further humanity with your work as an organ farmer, now’s the time.

 Oxygen Not Included

-Oxygen Not Included is another base-builder that sees you establishing an underground base in which oxygen… is not included.
+Oxygen Not Included is another base-builder that sees you establish an underground base where oxygen… is not included.
 Each time you start a new world, you find yourself in a procedurally generated landscape where you need to manage your hunger, waste, and oxygen levels to survive.

 It’s a very par-for-the-course, min-max base builder, with each of your different colonists having different stats that make them better at certain tasks, but makes for a great sense of achievement as your management prowess pushes you forward towards a larger population and more efficient base.